Where Trump and Biden stand on the issues

 Trump, who once supported abortion rights, recently rolled out a list of 20 names of people he said he would consider as potential Supreme Court justices, reprising a 2016 strategy he used to try to reassure conservatives concerned that he would not be far enough to the right.
 During his first term, Trump nominated to the high court Neil M. Gorsuch and Brett M. Kavanaugh, giving conservatives a 5-4 majority.
 Trump touts his judicial nominations as among his most important actions as president and pledges that his picks will uphold Second Amendment rights.

-Biden has said that he would nominate a Black woman to fill a Supreme Court vacancy that his campaign was preparing a list of potential nominees to be released “further down the line” after vetting.
+Biden does not support this.
+He has said that he would nominate a Black woman to fill a Supreme Court vacancy.
+While he previously said his campaign was preparing a list of potential nominees to be released “further down the line,” Biden said on Sept.
+20 that he would not do so, suggesting that it would inflame tensions and subject the prospects to political attacks.
 He has rejected calls from liberal activists for changes such as expanding the high court or establishing term limits for justices.

 Supports additional abortion restrictions?

-Note: Update (Oct.
-8): Updated with Biden’s continued refusal to clarify his stance on court packing.
-Update (Oct.
-5): Updated with Trump’s positive coronavirus test, comments on climate change from the first debate and additional contextual information on several questions.